giuliamonopoli/deepvalve-paper/README.md

-# Supplementary code for the paper: DeepValve: an automatic detection pipeline for the mitral valve in cardiac magnetic resonance imaging
+# DeepValve: an automatic detection pipeline for the mitral valve in cardiac magnetic resonance imaging

 # Supplementary code for the paper: Supplementary code for the paper: DeepValve: an automatic detection pipeline for the mitral valve in cardiac magnetic resonance imaging